jlubbersgeo/laserTRAM-DB-tests/paper.md

 ## Drift Correction

 To check for drift in calibration standard normalized ratios over time, a linear regression is applied to the calibration standard for each analyte, where the dependent variable is the count rate normalized to the internal standard and the independent variable is the analysis number.
-This regression and the observed data then receive a Root Mean Squared Error (RMSE)  value (\autoref{fig:drift_correct}).
+This regression and the observed data then receive a Root Mean Squared Error (RMSE)  value.
 A linear drift correction is applied to an analyte if the relative RMSE value for a given analyte is less than the RSE.
 Here RSE is defined as:

 $$
 {RSE_{i}}^{std} = \left[\frac{\frac{\sigma_i}{\sqrt{n}}}{\mu_i}\right]100 \tag{4.1}